w1394945493/MonoSplat/README.md

 ### RealEstate10K and ACID

-Our MVSplat uses the same training datasets as pixelSplat and MVSplat.
+Our MonoSplat uses the same training datasets as pixelSplat and MVSplat.
 Below we quote pixelSplat's [detailed instructions](https://github.com/dcharatan/pixelsplat?tab=readme-ov-file#acquiring-datasets) on getting datasets.

 ### DTU (For Testing Only)